industrial-asset-hub/asset-link-sdk/README.md

 ### Command line tool

 To ease development or testing of the asset link, the discovery can be interactively triggered using a command line tool.
+This command will provide the results (i.e., the devices or assets discovered by the asset link) as output.
-For example, a discovery can be started/stopped or even the results are retrieved, the test-suite can be used as follows:
+Moreover, there is also a test suit suite that can be used as follows:

 ```bash
 go run cmd/dcd-ctl/dcd-ctl.go test